mbta/lexicon/README.md

-# Amazon Polly lexicon
+# MBTA Pronunciation Lexicon

-The .pls file in this repo is a lexicon for Amazon Polly.
+The .pls file in this repo is a pronunciation lexicon.
-It provides annotations for bits of text we want Polly to pronounce in non-standard ways.
+It provides annotations for bits of text we want text-to-speech to pronounce in non-standard ways.

 The two most common annotations are **phonemes** and **aliases**.